yelite/lite-config/README.md

 ```

 [https://github.com/yelite/system-config](https://github.com/yelite/system-config) is
-a practical, real-world example on how to use `lite-system`.
+a practical, real-world example on how to use `lite-config`.